AlexOnDev/AlexOnDev/README.md

 ### Hi!
-My name is Alejandro de Pablo 'AKA' AlexOnDev, junior developer. 👋
+My name is Alejandro de Pablo 'AKA' AlexOnDev, junior developer and a tech lover. 👋

 I love learning new things and creating projects that people can enjoy.